daattali/rasperry-pi-gaming-console-setup/README.md

 # How to set up raspberry pi as an oldies gaming console

 Raspberry pis are cool.
 Old crappy 2D games are cool.
 Combine them together and you get an awesome tiny retro gaming system that supports multiple consoles and is portable, for about $50.
 Here's how!
 Total set up time is less than an hour.
+I am able to run all sorts of games ranging from Super Mario World on SNES to Crash Bandicoot on PS1.

 *Disclaimer: I am writing this less than 24 hours after first starting to fiddle with my rasberry pi and I am not claiming that what I'm doing is necessarily the correct way to do it.
 This is just what worked for me and will hopefully work for others.
 Another note is that you might want to perform some of the setup items in a different order, and that's fine.*

-## Ingredients
+### Ingredients
 - Raspberry pi
 - Mini SD card (and SD card reader/adaptor to be able to write to it from a laptop)
 - USB controllers (I bought SNES controllers from Amazon)